ricardofrosty45/library-app/README.md

 docker-compose up
 ```

-It will automatically this app's container
+It will automatically this app's container and the front end application